RobertMueller2/OneIMExtensionExample/README.md

 I have not tested the new project files for all the listed versions, but it worked for 9.0 and 9.3 and building (without testing the DLLs) was also possible for 9.1.3 and 9.2.1.

-With .NET, using the AssemblyResolve event for customizer and authenticator modules no longer works.
+With .NET, using the AssemblyResolve event for customizer and authenticator modules no longer appears to work the same way.
 Instead, I provided an `Initialize()` method that copies anticipated relevant assemblies (no guarantee I've caught every possible use case) to the executing assembly's directory for .NET and sets the AssemblyResolve event for .NET framework.
-Using NuGet packages where available is really the preferred way, but this sample DLL can't possibly anticipate which modules an installation should have, so they can't be included statically.
-It's probably possible to read this from an installation and then dynamically reference the NuGet packages with MSBuild magic.
-Perhaps I'll add that in the future.
-That said, I couldn't get VI.Base to load customizer DLLs from referenced NuGet packages, when the DLL was used outside of a frontend installation (LinqPad or ExtensionTester use case).
-This might receive more testing eventually.
+This might receive more testing later.

 What is this?
 --